kananinirav/AWS-Certified-Cloud-Practitioner-Notes/sections/global_infrastructure.md

 ## AWS Global Accelerator

 - Improve global application availability and performance using the AWS global network
+- Traffic is routed to your applications using the AWS global network instead of the internet.
 - Leverage the AWS internal network to optimize the route to your application (60% improvement)
 - 2 Anycast IP are created for your application and traffic is sent through Edge Locations
 - The Edge locations send the traffic to your application